ProfiSketch/generate-env-action/README.md

 # ProfiSketch: .env generator action

-This action allows to generate necessary environment files for your projects.
+This action allows to generate necessary environment files for your projects from a PocketBase server.
+The server must contain `env` collection with necessary columns `name`, `services` (select type), `dev`, `qa`, `prod`.
+Also you can specify `is_deprecated` (boolean) and `comment` columns.

+🚨 Beware that the action overwrites the contents of the files that are specified in the config!

+Setup is done in three steps:

+1. Add `CONFIG_SERVER_URL` variable to you repository secrets.

-First step, add this action to your workflow
+2. Add action to your workflow

 ```yaml
 name: Workflow name